-Veeam Backup & Replication supports Linear Tape-Open tape libraries starting from 3 generation (LTO3) or later:
+Veeam Backup & Replication supports Linear Tape-Open (LTO) tape libraries:

 - Physical libraries, standalone drives and virtual tape libraries.

 - Partitions of the physical or virtual tape libraries presented to the Veeam backup server.

 Within a library partition, only one generation of LTO drives are supported.

 LTO tape versions that are released after this version of Veeam Backup & Replication reaches end-of-fix are not supported.

 For more information on supported devices, see System Requirements.